-I'm Katerina, the designer behind Little Way Design Company.
-I'm a Catholic mom of five and along with my husband of 12 years, we live outside of Pittsburgh.
-I'm a Chemical Engineer by training and worked in the oil refining industry for 10 years.
-After deciding to stay at home with her first child, she taught herself graphic design during nap times and started her own business working on branding and illustrations.
-While I enjoyed helping small businesses in creating their brand identities, I had it in my heart to work on designs that represented our long faith tradition.
-So, on the feast day of our patroness, St. Thérese of Lisieux, in 2017, I took a leap of faith and officially opened Little Way Design Co.
-And it's been an incredible gift ever since!
+In 2012, after deciding to stay at home with her first child, she taught herself graphic design during nap times and started her own business working on branding and illustrations.
+While she enjoyed helping small businesses in creating their brand identities, her dream was to work on designs that represented her long Catholic faith tradition.
+Five years later, on the feast day of Little Way's patroness, St. Thérese of Lisieux, in 2017, she took a leap of faith and officially opened Little Way Design Co.
+And it's been a dream come true!

 "The Little Way is the way of faithfulness and love in the small things of every day."